Future Postdocs

 3. Be prepared to be interviewed.
 Faculty supervisors are encouraged to interview and review the skills of prospective postdocs prior to engaging them in postdoctoral activities.
 Postdocs and their faculty supervisors must ensure that professional growth and career advancement are achieved during your time at U of T. Faculty members are looking to select postdocs who will contribute to their research teams and, in turn, provide the resources needed for postdocs to contribute to their field of interest through publications, professional presentations, and teaching/mentoring the activities of junior researchers.

-4. Secure at least $36,061.00 per year.
-You can secure funding from external granting agencies (government, health organization, etc.) or fellowship programs or you may be offered funding from your faculty supervisor’s grant or research resources, in the form of a stipend.
+4. Secure at least $50,000 per year (Employee Postdoc minimum effective March 15, 2024).
+You can secure funding from external granting agencies (government, health organization, etc.) or fellowship programs or you may be offered funding from your faculty supervisor’s grant or research resources, in the form of a salary.
 Possible sources for securing your own funding are listed in the postdoctoral funding section of the Awards & Financial Assistance table.
 You cannot be a postdoc at U of T on your own personal funds.

 Getting a Postdoctoral Fellowship Outside U of T